Boat Mail Express: Tuticorin–Colombo era

 The train was inaugurated on January 1, 1880.
-The railway portion of the route within India was from Madras (Chennai) to Tuticorin.
+The railway portion of the route within India was from Madras (Chennai) to Tuticorin, a journey of 21 hours and 50 minutes.
 At Tuticorin, passengers embarked on the boat mail steamer to Colombo in Ceylon.
-The train took 21 hours and 50 minutes for the journey from Madras to Tuticorin.
-The Boat Mail was one of the early trains to be given vestibuled carriages, in 1898.
-Presently this train route is running as Pearl City Express.
+The Boat Mail Express was one of the early trains to get vestibuled carriages, in 1898.

+Presently, this route runs as the Pearl City Express.

 Dhanushkodi–Talaimannar era

-In 1914, after the Pamban bridge was built, the train's route changed and it went from Madras to Dhanushkodi.
+In 1914, after the Pamban Bridge was built, the train's route changed and went from Madras to Dhanushkodi.
 A much shorter ferry service then took the passengers to Talaimannar in Ceylon, from where another train went to Colombo.
-The 35 km long ferry journey was considerably shorter than the 270 km long Tuticorin-Colombo route.
-Since the 1930s, this train has been rerouted from its original route via Madurai Junction to its present-day route due to the opening of the Trichinopoly - Manamadurai railway route which is shorter distance in comparison with its original route which leads to reduction in overall travel time.
+The 35 km (22-mi) long ferry journey was considerably shorter than the 270-km (170-mi) long Tuticorin-Colombo route.

+Since the 1930s, this train has been rerouted from its original route via Madurai Junction to its present-day route due to the opening of the Trichinopoly–Manamadurai railway route, which is a shorter distance in comparison with its original route and thus also shorter in overall travel time.